kechcole/Blog-App/README.md

 ]
 ```

 Create a `confirm_post_delete.html` document within our blog_app template folder that confirms whether we need to delete a post, upon submission Django deletes the post.
+Because we are not submitting any data all security features normally included in forms are not included.